tech-women/tech-women.github.io/_posts/2020-03-08-nominations-for-rolemodels-2020.md

 ## Who can be nominated?

 Any woman or non-binary person - either living in Norway or as a Norwegian living abroad - who has hands-on contributions to the tech field can be nominated!
-This includes everyone from the librarian who has set up a local class for kids to learn coding, to a person who are trailblazers within their field.
+This includes everyone from the librarian who has set up a local class for kids to learn coding, to a person who is a trailblazer within their field.

 Do you know any women or non-binary people whose work within tech deserves recognition?
 Please nominate them to the Tech Role Models 2020 [here][3]!